-Anthony Whittaker Mahoney was born in Warrington, Cheshire, UK.
+Anthony John Whittaker-Mahoney was born in Warrington, Cheshire, UK.
 He studied piano with Peter Wild and composition with James Wishart and Ben Hackbarth.

 He is a graduate of the University of London, BMus(Hons) and he has an MMus degree and PhD in original composition from the University of Liverpool.
 He also holds the LRAM diploma in piano teaching alongside ARCO and LTCL diplomas in organ performance.